 Our drug lawyers will fight the prosecution at every turn and put their case to the test.
 Often times, we are able to secure a complete withdrawal of charges, negotiate a lesser offence or have them referred to the treatment intervention court.
 If you decide to plead guilty we will make persuasive and convincing submissions on your behalf.
 With more than 27 years of combined experience we will not only help you achieve a successful outcome but also assist in your rehabilitation by referring you to the right programs.

 In addition to imprisonment, you will receive a criminal record, be unable to travel to some countries, find difficulty gaining employment, and face financial hardship as a result of criminal asset forfeiture.
 It is crucial to speak with a criminal lawyer specialising in drug offences as soon as you are contacted by police.
+Contact Stanley & Co Lawyers.

 Controlled drugs are defined in the Controlled Substances Act 1984 (SA) regulations and include but are not limited to: